simoninns/Acorn-Master-AIV/README.md

 ## Acorn Master 128 Databus Architecture

 The Master has 3 primary databuses.
-CD[0..7] is the databus connected directly to the CPU and BD[0..7] / ED[0..7] are multiplexed by the databus multiplexer IC.
+CD[0..7] is the databus connected directly to the CPU and BD[0..7] / ED[0..7] are multiplexed by the Peripheral Bus Controller IC.
 Note that the ED[0..7] databus is 5V CMOS (for the external 1MHz bus and TUBE interfaces), all other databuses are 5V CMOS.

 In addition there is the RD[0..7] databus (between the memory controller IC and the internal ROMs).